yosuke-furukawa/stubcell/README.md

 Difference from other stub tools
 -----------------

+Almost Stub servers have some disappointing points.

+- cannot validate JSON.
+- does not use JSON5, so i cannot write comments in the JSON file and cannot write trailing comma.

+For example:

 - [stubby](https://github.com/mrak/stubby4node) always launch https server and cannot validate json, so if json is invalid, you should check the value in client side.